 (Note: A new version of PCI-DSS, Version 4.0, is expected to be released in late 2020 or early 2021.
 Micro-segmentation has the potential to take on even greater importance in PCI-DSS 4.0 given some of the expected changes to the standard, such as those that involve securing cloud and serverless workloads.)

-Reducing and Controlling Compliance Scope with Micro-Segmentation
+Reduce and Control PCI-DSS Compliance Scope with Micro-Segmentation

 Because merchants rely on multiple systems and processes to conduct business, the nightmare scenario is that a breach in one of those systems/processes compromises the entire network.